pwitkiewicz/allegro-summer-2021/README.md

 Type `localhost:8080/<username>` to look for user's repos and stars.\
 Type `localhost:8080/shutdown` to turn off the server.

+To run server again use `gradlew run` command.

 ## Things to add/improve in future:
 - Cuter HTML interface
 - Implement handling any requests that can be processed by Github API.